merondun/puzzler/README.md

 <!-- TOC --><a name="changelog"></a>
 ## Changelog

+**v1.9**:
+- added optional `--no_purge` to skip purge dups.
+- Created a complete conda install for puzzler including a HapHic v1.0.6 and juicer jar files bundle.
+- Removed inherent SLURM blocks.
+If users want to submit directly `sbatch puzzler -s $sample -m $sample_file.tsv`, they can add the slurm block to the script, and find it with `which puzzler` if installed with conda.
+- Changed smaller scaffold naming scheme from e.g. Chr1 (largest), Chr1A, Chr1B.. etc, to Chr1, Chr1_unloc1, Chr1_unloc2, in case more than 26 unlocalized scaffolds exist.

 **v1.8**: switch minimap2 to mashmap for draft-reference mapping, magnitudes faster and works with >500mb chromosomes.
 Add time counter.